Tedjoulemohermann/Tedjoulemohermann/README.md

 <b>SKILLS</b> : Data structure, numpy, pandas, data cleaning, matplotlib, seaborn, time series and statistics (hypothesis testing).

 ### <a href="https://github.com/Tedjoulemohermann/MES-PROJETS-PYTHON/blob/main/Projet4_analytics_Hermann.ipynb">Project 5 : Produce market research with Python.</a>
+### <a href="https://medium.com/@tedjoulemongueudehermann/analyse-du-marché-avec-pyh-efc9c9e6b38b">Project 5  ( in a article on medium ) : you can also see it in an article published on medium .</a>

 <b>Situation</b>:
 Your agri-food business wants to expand internationally.
 She specializes in chicken.
 But for the moment, the field of possibilities is very wide: no particular country or continent has been chosen for the moment.
 All countries are possible!
 Your objective will be to help target certain countries in particular, with the aim of deepening the market study afterwards.
 More particularly, the ideal would be to produce "groups" of countries, more or less large, whose we know the characteristics .
 Initially, the strategy is rather to export the products in the new target country(ies) rather than to produce locally.